- We advise you to exercise normal safety precautions in Croatia.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 There has been a significant influx of asylum seekers into Europe, including Croatia.
-This has disrupted some cross-border road and rail transport services.
+In 2015, this disrupted some cross-border roads and rail services.
 Further disruption to transport services is possible.
 The Croatian Automobile Association provides advice on expected delays.
 Monitor the local media and other information from transport providers.

-Since 18 September, Croatia’s borders with Slovenia, Serbia and Hungary are under tight restrictions due to the influx of asylum seekers.
+Croatia’s borders with Slovenia, Serbia and Hungary are under tight controls due to the influx of asylum seekers.
+Additional restrictions may be imposed at short notice.
 Travellers may experience lengthy delays.
-These border crossings may be closed at short notice.
 Clashes between asylum seekers and border authorities are a possibility.
 Avoid large groups and follow the advice of local authorities.
 Have contingency plans in place for any disruptions to travel plans.

 Unexploded landmines and military ordnance remain a serious problem in parts of Croatia.
 De-mining operations will continue until at least 2019.
 Travellers in former conflict areas should not stray from known safe roads and safe areas.
 According to the Croatian Mine Action Centre, suspected landmine areas are spread over the following counties: Brodsko-Posavska, Dubrovacko-Neretvanska, Karlovacka, Licko-Senjska, Osjecko-Branajska, Pozesko-Slavonska, Splitsko-Dalmatinska, Sisacko-Moslovacka, Sibensko-Kninska,Viroviticko-Pordravska, Vukovarsko-Srijemska, and Zadarska.
 You can check the latest information on known and suspected mine areas with the Croatian Mine Action Centre.